ManGregory128/website/content/about/index.md

 * Psychology (Pearson): A*
 ### An overall Cyprus Apolytirion Score of 19.83/20
 ### An additional AS and 11 GCSE Qualifications
+I am currently studying (Integrated) Computer Science at [Trinity College Dublin](https://www.tcd.ie/courses/undergraduate/courses/computer-science/), with a first year score of 84%.

-## Projects:
+### Multiple Personal Projects:
-By this point I had developed two projects, which I am now enhancing as my knowledge expands:
+By this point I had developed two personal projects, which I am now enhancing as my knowledge expands.
-* **Computer Science A-Level Project**: an Attendance System for a school client complete with an SQL server backbone, desktop and mobile applications.
-* **Asgard Shield: Reloaded**: a Minecraft mod with over 54,000 downloads.

 More information on my projects can be found on the [Projects](https://mangregory.me/projects) page.

-I am currently studying (Integrated) Computer Science at [Trinity College Dublin](https://www.tcd.ie/courses/undergraduate/courses/computer-science/), with a first year score of 84%.

-## Extracurriculars & Awards:
+## Extracurriculars, Awards & Military Service:

  * Awarded the [IKYK](http://www.cyscholarships.gov.cy) government-issued scholarship towards university students in the Excelence class.
  * Awarded an [Entrance Exhibition](https://www.tcd.ie/study/undergraduate/entrance-exhibition/) by Trinity College Dublin.